 The cool shade beneath your tree makes it the perfect spot to set up a quiet space to read a book, enjoy a cup of tea, or write in a journal.
 You can turn this quiet space into a place entirely made for you.

 Do you enjoy resting in a hammock, or do you prefer a comfortable seat on a bench?
+Would you enjoy a small water feature by your feet to put you in the perfect mood?
 What plants would you like to have near you as you relax under your tree and take in your outdoor space?
-Perhaps a small water feature by your feet will put you in the perfect mood, or a birdbath.
+Perhaps a birdbath to attract your avian friends to your lawn?

 Though most succulents prefer sunlight, several hours of direct sunlight and scorching temperatures may burn these plants.
 Your tree plays a vital role in their growth by offering them a protective covering from too much sunshine and hot weather.

-A succulent garden can add gorgeous texture and color to your landscape, as these plants grow in a wide variety of shapes and sizes.
-Before getting your hands dirty and planting a succulent garden near your tree, it’s essential to know the basic gardening tips of these plants.
+A succulent garden can add gorgeous texture and color to your landscape as these plants grow in a wide variety of shapes and sizes.
+Before getting your hands dirty and planting a succulent garden near your tree, it’s essential to know basic gardening tips for these plants.

 FAQs About Landscaping Around Trees

 Surfacing tree roots may make your tree vulnerable to the sharp blades of a mower.
 When equipment damages your tree roots, your tree becomes susceptible to disease due to open wounds.

 Exposed roots may also prevent grass from growing, become a tripping hazard, and even lift structures.